groussea/opyflow/ReadMe.txt

 """

-If you want to install the package on your environment run
+If you want to install the package on your environment run :

 python setup.py install

-in your command prompt.
+on your command prompt.

-Warning : if you don't have last versions of VTK and opencv python packages it will not work, see bellow installation section for details.
+Warning : if the last versions of VTK and openCV python packages are not installed in your environment it will not work. see bellow teh installation section for details.

 ## Contents